FO-PINNs: A First-Order formulation for Physics Informed Neural Networks: Method

 Exact imposition of boundary conditions (BC) in PINNs is challenging and non-trivial.
 Most of the purposed approaches are limited to square domains and suffer from convergence issues due to over-constrained solutions.
 A viable approach for complex geometries has been introduced in \cite{SUKUMAR2022114333}.
-It consists of calculating the Approximate Distance Function (ADF) to the boundaries using the theory of R-functions, and formulating a boundary-condition and geometry-aware solution ansatz.
+It consists of calculating the ADF to the boundaries using the theory of R-functions, and formulating a boundary-condition and geometry-aware solution ansatz.

 Let $D \subset \mathbb{R}^d$ denote the computational domain with boundary $\partial D$.
-Let $\phi(\mathbf{x})$ be the approximate distance function such that $\phi(\mathbf{x})=0$ for any point $\mathbf{x}$ on $\partial D$.
+Let $\phi(\bm{x})$ be the ADF such that $\phi(\bm{x})=0$ for any point $\bm{x}$ on $\partial D$.
 For Dirichlet boundary condition, if $u=g$ is prescribed on $\partial D$, then the solution ansatz is given by $u_{sol} = g + \phi u_{net}$, where $u_{sol}$ is the approximate solution, and $u_{net}$ is the neural network output.
-The calculation of ADFs for various geometries and solution ansatz for Neumann, Robin and mixed boundary conditions are given in \cite{SUKUMAR2022114333}.
+The calculation of ADFs for various geometries and solution ansatz for Neumann, Robin and mixed boundary conditions are given in \cite{SUKUMAR2022114333} and explained briefly in section \ref{exact_bg}.
 This approach, however, suffers from an exploding Laplacian issue at the corner of the geometries when the governing PDEs consist of second or higher-order derivatives.
 By bypassing second and higher-order derivative computations, FO-PINNs enable the use of this exact boundary condition imposition approach for improved solution accuracy.
 Furthermore, we improve the stability and time-to-convergence of the FO-PINNs, which are trained with exact BC imposition, by normalizing and non-dimensionalizing the PDE losses.
+This is done by normalizing the domains to be in unit scale and making sure all the parameters are dimensionless by appropriate scaling.